Buffett Undergraduate Research Fellowship Project Descriptions

 The Role of Digital IDs in Reducing Financial Market Frictions and Improving Financial Inclusion and Credit Market Outcomes in Ethiopia

-• Project Location: Remote with potential travel to Ethiopia
+- Project Location: Hybrid, on campus with travel to Ethiopia

 Learn more